React Native

 Granular polyfills

-If you already polyfill some of these APIs (e.g. ReadableStream), you can import only what you need instead:
+If you already polyfill some of these APIs (e.g. ReadableStream), you can import only what you need instead of the barrel:

 import "@copilotkit/react-native/polyfills/streams";